JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 (1.0f0, 2.0f0)
 ```

-Note that the default constructors work only if we use arguments with the same type or if we specify the `T` parameter manually.
-In all other cases, an error will occur.
+The first way works only if the arguments have the same type.

 ```jldoctest structs
 julia> Point(1, 2.0)